Italy : Safety by City

 As for terrorism, Italy’s neighbors (France and Belgium) have experienced it and because of that Italy has increased security in almost every larger city, in case of such an occurrence.

-- Currency - Currency in Italy is euro, like in most popular European destinations.
+Currency in Italy is the euro, like in most popular European destinations.
 Although it is cheaper than other European countries, sightseeing and visiting all the remarkable landmarks can add up to a high budget.
 Take into account that you'll need about 70€ per day, including accommodation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Italy, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Italy, since it covers not only the costs of medical problems but also theft and loss of valuables.